 Touchstones is a collection of work by Scott Donnell and Lisa Day.

-Jinho Jeong is an Auckland-based ceramicist.
-Jinho was born in Seoul and trained in ceramics at Kyunggi University in South Korea.
+Jino Jeong is an Auckland-based ceramicist.
+Jino was born in Seoul and trained in ceramics at Kyunggi University in South Korea.
 He then spent a year at the highly prestigious Jingdezhen Ceramic Institute in China, the only dedicated university to ceramic arts in China.
-Now, Jinho works from his studio experimenting with scale and glaze to create a unique body of work.
+Now, Jino works from his studio experimenting with scale and glaze to create a unique body of work.

 Tom Somerville works from Helensville north of Auckland.